srujangowda5/Color-Manipulation/README.md

-This html projet is to play with the transparency of colors
+This html projet is to play with the transparency of colors, Where you can fade in and fade out color blocks.